dstotz/heartland-retail-pole-display/README.md

 ##### Idle ticket timeout

 This will allow the ticket to stop being displayed if no updates have been made within a specific timeframe.
 This will make it so that if the sales rep leaves the register without voiding the ticket, it will automatically stop being shown until the ticket is updated again.
+Currently only works on POS v1 so it is ignored on POS v2

+##### Show splash screen

+When enabled the content at the splash screen URL will be displayed between sales

 ##### Splash screen URL